nancicardenas/FinalGroupProject/README.md

   - Failure becomes part of the solution
   - Encourages planning across multiple runs
   - Strategically use ghost cats to avoid enemies or go over traps

+- **Custom Ghost Shaders**
+  - Different shaders for each ghost replay
+  - Visual effects (possibly glitching or waves)

 ---